OlympusDAO/olympus-docs/docs/legacy/04_boosted-liq-vaults.md

 # Integrating with BLV

-For understanding the mechanics and the advantatges of the Boosted Liquidity Vaults, please refer to the [standard documentation](../../../overview/07_boosted-liq-vaults.md).
+For understanding the mechanics and the advantatges of the Boosted Liquidity Vaults, please refer to the current protocol-owned liquidity overview.
-You can also check the [source code](github-link), the [contract interface](github-link), and the [stETH implementation](github-link) on Github.
+The source code, contract interface, and stETH implementation links in this historical page need source verification before they are re-linked.

 Before implementing an instance of the `SingleSidedLiquidityVault` contract, it is key to understand its relevant functions.